-The Brassica family, or cole crops, includes a lot of cool season and leafy green vegetables like mustards, broccoli,cabbage, kale, turnips and even bok choy.
+The Brassica family, or cole crops, includes a lot of cool seasons and leafy green vegetables like mustards, broccoli, cabbage, kale, turnips, and even bok choy.
 Many of these vegetables require a long season to mature, which means we put them out in the chill of spring and wait for the chill of fall to sweeten them for harvest.
-It also means more time for things to go wrong in the garden, like cabbage worms and root rot.
-Here are some tips for successfully growing cole crops in your vegetable... garden.
+It also means more time for things to go wrong in the garden, like cabbage worms, and root rot.

 01 of 09

 You might not think of greens like mizuna, bok choi, or tatsoi as cole crops, but they are.
 They are also just as easy to grow - if not easier - than the more common cole crops like broccoli and cauliflower.
 Many are quick growers, too.
 Which means you can succession plant them and have a continual harvest.

 02 of 09